rozek/blockly-ai-playground/README.md

 > (Work in progress - intended as a contribution to the [Backdrop Build](https://backdropbuild.com/) contest, please stay tuned - contest ends at July, 31st)

-[Live Demo](https://rozek.github.io/blockly-ai-playground/LiveDemo) **Warning: this is currently just a "proof-of-concept" which only runs an inference on a given OpenAI-compatible Server (tested with [Perplexity](https://www.perplexity.ai/)).
-More interesting blocks will follow in the next few days**
+[Live Demo](https://rozek.github.io/blockly-ai-playground/LiveDemo) **Warning: this is still just a "proof-of-concept" which only runs an inference on a given OpenAI-compatible Server (tested with [Perplexity](https://www.perplexity.ai/)).
+More interesting blocks will follow until end of this week**

 ![Live Demo Screenshot](https://rozek.github.io/blockly-ai-playground/LiveDemo/Screenshot.png)